 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-I say "good day" to the people of Pond Inlet and Nunavummiut.
+I say "good day" to the people of Pond Inlet and Nunayummiut.

-Mr. Speaker, a period of 23 years passed before residents of Pond Inlet and the Greenland community of Qaanaaq exchanged visitors again, and there were 17 Canadian Inuit with passports along with Inuit from Greenland who had identification to travel to Canada and this exchange finally occurred.
+Mr. Speaker, a period of 23 years passed before residents of Pond Inlet and the Greenland community of Qaanaaq residents exchanged visitors again.
+There were 17 Canadian Inuit with passports along with Greenlandic Inuit who had passports to travel to Canada, so this exchange finally occurred.

-The local recreation committee ensured this visitation included games and they held a week-long series of games, dances and other festivities like a community feast.
+The local recreation committee ensured this exchange included a week-long series of games, dances and other festivities like a community feast.

-Mr. Speaker, the Inuit of Pond Inlet and Qaanaaq share relations due to descendants on both sides of Inuit who partook in the last great Inuit expedition of Qillaq, known as

-Qitdlarssuaq by Greenlanders.
+Mr. Speaker, the Inuit of Pond Inlet and Qaanaaq share relations as descendants of both sides of Inuit who partook in the last great Inuit expedition of Qillaq, known as Qitdlarssuaq by Greenlanders.
 We rekindled our ties to our other relatives by getting together and learning how we were related.

-I wish to especially thank Jimmy Merkosak and Valerie Idlout for setting up the exchange program between the two communities, and the flight scheduling, also we thank the Qikiqtani Inuit Association for providing funds.
-The recreation committee held festivities in celebration and Pond Inlet residents were quite receptive and welcoming the other relatives from Greenland.
+I wish to especially thank Jimmy

+Merkosak and Valerie Idlout for setting

+up the exchange program between the

+two communities and taking care of the

+flight scheduling.
+We also thank the

+Qikiqtani Inuit Association for providing

+funds.
+The recreation committee held

+festivities in celebration and Pond Inlet

+residents were quite receptive and

+welcoming to their relatives from

+Greenland.
 I thank them very much.

-I anticipate seeing this exchange occur many more times to Qaanaaq, Greenland, and to strengthen our ties as relatives.
+I anticipate seeing this exchange occurring many more times to Qaanaaq, Greenland, and to strengthen our ties as relatives.
 That is my expectation now.
 Thank you, Mr. Speaker.